Safe & Sound Protocol (SSP)

 What to Expect During A Treatment

-The intervention involves listening to specific series of songs for an hour a day for five consecutive days (or half hour a day over 2 weeks), through a headset.
+The intervention involves listening to specific series of songs for an hour a day for five consecutive days (or half hour a day over 2 weeks), through a non noise cancelling, over the ear headset.
 Sessions are done in a calm, quiet & comfortable environment, with a practitioner present for the duration of the session.
 It is important to do consecutive days in a row in order to get the most out of the intervention.
-Breaks can be taken if needed, usually at the half hour mark.
-Sessions can be done in person at a therapists office or by distance using an app while staying connected to the therapist through zoom.
+Breaks can be taken if needed, usually half way through.
+Sessions can be done in person at a therapists office or by distance using an app while staying connected to the therapist through Zoom (online).

 The participant needs to actively listen and attend to the music for the time it is playing.
 Mindless activities such as drawing or colouring can be done during the intervention, as long as they don’t take attention away from focusing on the music.
 At the beginning of each session, a test song is played to set the volume for the music.